 Materials at PGDP are stored either as a usable product, such as fuel oil, or as waste.
 Hazardous waste is stored in permitted areas in accordance with regulatory requirements and the RCRA Permit.
-Hazardous and mixed wastes are stored in the following areas:
+Hazardous and mixed wastes are stored in the following areas.

 - C-733

 - C-746-Q

 - C-752-A

-- C-757

-- Other temporary 90-Day Accumulation Areas
+- Other temporary 90-Day Accumulation Areas (which includes the C-757 building)

 - Satellite Accumulation Areas